LSFLK/gig-client-shared/README.md

 ### `npm run test`

-Runs jest test on all components and functions in the terminal.\
+Runs jest test on all components and functions in the terminal.

+### `npm run build`

+Runs package build.

 ### `./npm_publish.sh`